HugoGranstrom/nimiSlides/README.md

 A showcase of all nimiSlides' features can be found here: https://hugogranstrom.com/nimiSlides/showcase.html

+# NimConf 2022
+At NimConf 2022, I did a presentation on nimiSlides which can be viewed [here](https://www.youtube.com/watch?v=Sf1TndCcIlU&list=PLxLdEZg8DRwSQQaK0UVRd1DaetVc3lIwr&index=7).
+The slides from the talk can be viewed at [https://hugogranstrom.com/nimiSlides/nimconf2022.html](https://hugogranstrom.com/nimiSlides/nimconf2022.html).

 # Our goal 🥇

 Our goal is to provide the easiest way to create a slideshow in Nim, about Nim.
 And this while also providing